Frequently Asked Questions

 Do I need to be Buddhist or believe in Buddhism to participate?

 No. Tarpa's programs are open to anyone regardless of religious background or belief.
 Students approach contemplative methods through whatever lens makes sense to them—philosophy, psychology, or practical life skills.
-Questions of personal belief are left entirely to the individual.
+Questions of personal belief are left entirely to the individual, and Tarpa never pressures—implicitly, explicitly, or otherwise—students to convert to Buddhism as a religion.
 We welcome students from all backgrounds, including those with traditional Buddhist beliefs, those from other religious traditions, and those with no religious affiliation.

 How is Tarpa different from a Buddhist temple or meditation center?